department-of-veterans-affairs/health-apis-kong/README.md

 response,  all occurrences of patient 123 are replaced with 999 to allow links to continue to work.

+--
+## Plugin: health-apis-patient-matching

+This plugin will perform patient-matching validation on all downstream responses. (data-query, etc...)
+The plugin runs in the priority chain at priority 805, immediately after doppelganger but before the response transformer.

+The health-apis-patient-matching plugin will act as follows on any 200 series downstream response.
+(We fail through on non-200s)

+The plugin requires two headers,
+  `X-VA-ICN`- the client ICN provided internally by the health-apis-token-validator plugin.
+  `X-VA-INCLUDES-ICN` - a comma seperated string of icn's who's data is contained in the payload.
+This is provided, along with the payload, by the downstream service.
+(Ex: data-query)

+The health-apis-patient-matching plugin uses the following rules, in order:

+1. `X-VA-INCLUDES-ICN` is empty or missing, we 403 forbidden.
+2. `X-VA-INCLUDES-ICN` is "NONE" we know the payload is patient agnostic (empty bundle, medication, etc...) and will allow the response through
+3. `X-VA-ICN` is missing, we 403 forbidden.
+We don't know the clients icn.
+Something spooky happened.
+4. `X-VA-ICN` does not match exactly `X-VA-INCLUDES-ICN` we 403 forbidden.
+5. `X-VA-ICN` matches exactly `X-VA-INCLUDES-ICN`

 ##### WARNING
 This plugin assumes that ICNs are unique enough to not naturally occur in text.